-Jeff Goodale, ACA, is global Justice director at HOK and a member of the firm’s board of directors and marketing board.
+Based in Chicago, Jeff is a member of HOK’s board of directors and global marketing board.

 Bachelor of Science, Architectural Studies